CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-01.md

 ## Estimated time: 50 minutes

 ### Task 01: Enable SAMI of your Azure SQL logical server

+In this task, you will enable the **System assigned managed Identity (SAMI)** feature on your Azure SQL logical server to allow automatic scaling and management of your database instances within the Microsoft Fabric environment.

 1. In the Azure portal, search for **SQL servers (1)** and choose **SQL servers (2)**.